acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 ## Generalization and regularization

-There are many forms of generalization, e.g. $L_2, L_1, dropout$.
+There are many forms of generalization, e.g. $L_2, L_1$, dropout.
 An important theorem is the following:

 If the number of data points $n$ satisfies $n > \frac{1}{\epsilon} \left ( \log h + \log \frac{1}{\delta} \right )$.